HSBawa/icp-ce-on-linux-containers/README.md

 Welcome to my IBM Cloud Private (Community Edition) on Linux Containers Infrastructure as a Code (IaaC).
 With the help of this IaaC, developers can easily setup a **multi virtual node ICP cluster** on a **single** Linux Metal/VM!!!<br>

-This IaC will install required CLIs, setup LXD, setup ICP-CE and create some utility scripts.
+This IaC not only takes away the pain of all manual configuration, but will also save valuable resources (nodes) by utilizing a single host machine to provide multi node ICP Kubernetes experience.
+It will install required CLIs, setup LXD, setup ICP-CE and some utility scripts.

 As ICP is installed on LXD VMs, it can be easily installed and removed without any impact to host environment.
 Only LXD, CLIs and other desired/required packages will be installed on the host.

 [High Level Architecture](/README.md#high-level-architecture) <br>
 [Supported Platforms](/README.md#supported-platforms) <br>